plazas/bf_hxrg_ppl/README.md

 - After fitting the ramps, calculate model residuals.
 Fig. 2 in paper.

-- Correct stamps of darks, spots, and flats for NL by using the quadratic formula or `np.root` for the cubic case.
+- Correct stamps of darks, spots, and flats for NL by using `np.root` for the quadratic and cubic cases.
 Subtract darks after correcting for NL.

 - Calculate size of corrected stamp, save in a vector.